Home » Octopus Tracker Tariff Prices

 Is the Octopus Tracker tariff the cheapest tariff available for Octopus customers?

-Tracker Tariff - (April 20233version 1.)
+Tracker Tariff

 If you are considering switching to the Octopus Tracker for electricity I would first review all the other Octopus smart tariffs available.
 Depending on your usage and personal circumstance you may find another smart tariff that reduces the price you pay per kWh for electricity so that it is cheaper for you.
 There are so many variables you need to review all the Octopus smart tariffs.
-You will however need a smart meter for all the Octopus smart tariffs.
+You will, however, need a smart meter for all the Octopus smart tariffs.
 You need a smart meter for the Octopus tracker tariff.

-One size doesn’t fit all when considering an electricity tariff.Β
+One size doesn’t fit all when considering an electricity tariff.

 Just for those who are new to smart tariffs and are unsure if the Octopus tracker tariff would work out cheaper NOW for electricity, you can consider the following.